dilshads/telegram-bot-nova/README.md

 See [inlineQuery](#inlinequery) event for a full use example.

 ### deleteMessage
-Deletes a target message in the chat.
+Deletes a target message in a chat.
 This only works if the message was sent under 48 hours.
 The bot is capable of deleting its messages but requires group administrator to delete other user messages.

 * `targetChat` Target chat id **number** or chat username **string**.
 Chat username example "@MyGroup".
 * `messageId` **number** Target id of the message to delete.